-Discover US is an exciting, aspiration raising programme for pupils in Years 10-11, who have the potential to access higher education but do not have a family tradition of going to university.
+Discover US is an exciting, aspiration raising programme for pupils in Years 10-11, who have the potential to go to University but are from backgrounds that are underrepresented in higher education.

 We will support you in discovering the University of Sheffield for yourself and you will get to find out what it’s really like to be a student with us.

 You will be able to sample different subjects and find out about the courses that all five of the University faculties have to offer - Social Sciences, Arts & Humanities, Science, Engineering, and Medicine, Dentistry & Health.

 You will be invited to the University three times in each of Years 10 and 11 and will take part in mini-lectures, subject tasters and explore different courses and careers.

 All activities will encourage you to develop confidence, problem-solving skills and your ability to work with others.
 In other words, the skills necessary to be successful at university, and in whatever you go on to do in the future.